Janis is heavily involved in community service which includes running a bi-weekly breakfast program for the homeless and families in need.

 If you notice a positive change in your perception the next time you see a person on the street, think about what difference you could make to help the homeless.

 No matter how small, directly or indirectly, every little bit helps.
 Whether it's donating clothing, blankets, food, money, time, or just saying "hello," see what you can do today to touch someone's life.

-You will be surprised by the response you get from needy persons when someone displays care and kindness to them.
+You will be surprised by the response you see from needy persons when someone displays care and kindness to them.
 It makes them feel a little more human to be treated with dignity.

 When I feed the homeless, it warms my heart when they say, 'thank you,' or offer a little change to pay for their meal.

-Interact with the homeless by giving, and it will change your heart, too, not just during a specific time of year, but all year 'round.
+Interact with the homeless by giving, and it will change your heart, too, not just during a specific time or season, but on any day of the year.